didenko-ilia/idf-accessibility/README.md

 ## Library Installation
 The script uses two external libraries: libcurl and jansson.
 To instal them (on Linux):
 1. Download the libraries from the official website ([libcurl](https://curl.se/download.html), [jansson](http://digip.org/jansson/releases/)).
+Extract them into a folder of your choice.
 I've used libcurl 7.74.0 and jansson 2.11
-2. Use the following commands :
+2. For each of the two libraries above, go to their respective folder.
+Then, use the following commands :
 ```{cmd}
 ./configure --prefix=DIR
 make